 Barcelona, in Spain, boasts a number of beautiful beach locations to suit everyone, whether you’re simply looking for a place to relax or you want to indulge in water sports like kitesurfing or windsurfing at Barceloneta.
 Here, we explore the best beaches in the Catalan capital.

-With 400km of sandy beaches and sea, Nova Icaria beach is considered the most peaceful in Barcelona, and thus a perfect choice for families or those looking to relax.
-Although quiet, this beach still has fantastic access to a range of great restaurants and bars, making it a popular destination for the foodies as well as holidaymakers.
-One of Barcelona’s most diversely equipped beaches, Nova Icaria boasts a game area complete with ping-pong table, as well as volleyball courts, paying homage to its proximity to the Olympic Park.
+With more than 400m (1,300ft) of sandy beaches and sea, Nova Icària is considered the most peaceful beach in Barcelona, so it’s a perfect choice for families or if you’re just looking to relax.
+Although quiet, the beach still has a range of great restaurants and bars, making it a popular destination for foodies as well as holidaymakers.
+One of Barcelona’s most diversely equipped beaches, Nova Icaria boasts a game area complete with a ping-pong table as well as volleyball courts, paying homage to its proximity to the Olympic Park.

-This beach is the closest to the eastern end of Barcelona and stretches for over a kilometer, making it one of the longest beaches in Barcelona.
-Attracting not only tourists, but also many regulars from Barcelona itself, Sant Sebastia beach, much like La Barceloneta, boasts a busy and lively atmosphere throughout much of the year, and in particular during the summer.
-With fantastic sporting facilities, visitors can play volleyball, or, if they’re daring, take part in extreme sports.
-Its popularity also means there are a wide range of dining facilities, making it a perfect place to spend the whole day.
+This beach is the closest to the southwestern end of Barcelona and stretches for more than 1km (0.6mi), making it one of the longest beaches in Barcelona.
+Much like La Barceloneta, there’s a busy and lively vibe here for much of the year, and particularly in summer.
+You can play volleyball or, if you’re daring, take part in extreme sports.
+Its popularity also means there are lots of dining options, making it a perfect place to spend the whole day.